Guide for deploy Elasticsearch cluster with Kibana on Ubuntu 18.04

 sudo /usr/share/elasticsearch/bin/elasticsearch-reconfigure-node --enrollment-token <token-here>

-When the terminal return back with y/N type y and press enter.
+When the terminal return back with y/Ncopy type y and press enter.
 Now you have a cluster with master and data nodes.
 And if you want to join more nodes, generate new token and follow the same steps above.

 The auto generate token is valid for 30 minuets only.